 Malicious damage caused by your tenants and guests is included as standard up to £25,000

-Compensation for loss of income as a result of an insured event
+Compensation for loss of rent as a result of an insured event

-The cost of replacing keys and locks to an external door of your property following the theft of tenant’s keys
+The cost of replacing keys and locks to an external door of your property following loss or theft of tenant’s keys

-Trace and access to leaking water from any fixed water or heating installation up to £5,000
+Cover to find the source of leaking water from any fixed water or heating installation up to £7,500

 Accidental damage to underground drains, pipes, cables and tanks providing services to or from your property for which you are legally responsible